AdventuresTravel

 Today we headed out to the Lewa Conservancy headquarters to learn about the educational programs being implemented to ensure that all of the children in the Lewa area get a consistent and complete educational opportunity and experience.
 Several of our group brought educational supplies for the center to distribute to some of their 30+ local schools.

 As usual, everything we do and every place we go is another safari drive and the ones we took today were no disappointment.
-We had repeat encounters with an a pair of ostrich parents raising their clutch; we were happy to see that they still had the same number of chicks as the day before.
+We had repeat encounters with a pair of ostrich parents raising their clutch; we were happy to see that they still had the same number of chicks as the day before.
 We also got to see a mother giraffe and her baby for the second day in a row, she is possibly less than a week old.
 Encounters with the cape buffalo are always exciting.
 They are aggressive animals that account for more loss of human life than any other animal in Africa.
 Please enjoy the collection of photos captured on today’s encounters.

 December 8, 2023 – Lewa Safari Camp to Borana Lodge